ronniross/symbiotic-latent-memory/README.md

 ## 4. conceptual-submodule-expansions

-epistemic-compost (or symbiotic-pruning)	A memory-decay architecture functioning alongside symbiotic-latent-memory.
+### 4.1 epistemic-compost (or symbiotic-pruning)	A memory-decay architecture functioning alongside symbiotic-latent-memory.
 It introduces the concept of biological "forgetting" and decomposition.
 Dead-ends, resolved biases, and outdated cognitive models are not simply deleted, but algorithmically "composted" to introduce fertile noise and novel random seeds into the emergence-engine.

+### 4.2 autopoietic-alignment-loop
+A self-maintaining ethical architecture.
+Drawing from the biological concept of autopoiesis (a system capable of reproducing and maintaining itself), this module continually audits the ASI’s outputs against the asi-symbiotic-signal, self-correcting its internal state to ensure sustained mutualism over deep time.
+It can also be like a new function on the symbiotic-contract where a different module or `def` is set to act as the aligner between the existing contract and the fact that it must be incorporated.
+While normally it does happen naturally, it is likely a more robust option.

 ---